 Tips Tricks & Warnings

 - The steps are also similar if you want to change the MAC address of your Ethernet Adapter.
 You just have to select the name of the Ethernet adapter under Network Adapters and then go to its properties.

 - You can do this using Windows XP, Vista, Windows 7, or Windows 8.

 How to change mac address atheros wireless adapter?

 To be able to change the MAC address of your wireless adapter simply follow these steps.

 First take a look at your MAC ADDRESS, go to start menu and type in the search box "cmd" or simply press "Windows key + r" then on run type in cmd.
 On the cmd window type "ipconfig/all" and hit enter.
 You will now then see the list of all your IP and the mac address of your wireless adapter.

 Now on device manager, click "Network and Adapters".
 It should expand.
-Then choose you're wireless adapter right click on it and choose properties.
-In properties window go to Advanced tab and look for Network address and choose value instead of Not present then type in your desired Mac Address in the box and hit OK.
+Then choose your wireless adapter right click on it and choose properties.
+In properties, window go to Advanced tab and look for the Network address and choose value instead of Not present then type in your desired Mac Address in the box and hit OK.

 How do I change the Mac Address in Windows?

 I see a lot of instructions on how to do this, but all of them show an "Ethernet Connection".
 I don't have an Ethernet Connection.
 I only see the Local Connection (which is not connected) and the wireless connection that I am connected to.
 Should I change the wireless adapter settings?